 According to Department of Justice the companies allegedly tried to circumvent UIGEA rules with the help of others who acted as “payment processors” by helping to disguise gambling revenue as payments for non-existent goods such as jewelry or golf balls.
 A bank in Utah was charged as an accomplice.

-The question if online gambling is legal in some States is a complex one, since many States do not have explicit laws on this question.
-Nevertheless, the following States have instituted specific laws that prohibit internet gambling that make it illegal for their citizens to participate in online gambling activities:
+The question of the legality of online gambling is a complex one.
+As it stands many States do not have explicit laws on this question.
+Even so, the following States have instituted specific laws that prohibit internet gambling.
+That which would make it illegal for their citizens to take part in online gambling activities:

 That does not mean that States not on the list allow online gambling – there may just not be a specific current law dealing with that issue.

 We are indebted to http://www.gambling-law-us.com for the following information on the different gambling laws of the individual States: